TerraCraftere3/Titan/README.md

 For now you need to clone the entire repo.

 - Clone the repository in an empty folder
-- Run `scripts/GenProjects` (Optional)
+- Run `scripts/GenProjects`
-- Open TitanEngine.sln
+- Open `TitanEngine.sln`
-- Run SandboxApp.cpp
+- Run the Project

 ## Releases